aws-samples/sqlservertools/README.md

 automated checks for 20+features , validates supportability of the  enabled features on RDS, and generates a report which provides recommendation to migrate to RDS, RDS Custom or EC2 compatible.

-:warning: Although this is a on noninvasive script , make sure you test and run in Dev before you run the scrip in Prod
+:warning: Although this is a on non invasive script , make sure you test and run in Dev before you run the scrip in Prod
 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.